About Abstract Notebooks

 Designers, managers, and stakeholders can create and share notebooks to work with each other throughout the design process.
 Read more about creating a notebook to get started.

 Notebooks provide a collaborative way to come to design decisions.
 Get started quickly with one of the built-in design brief templates, then invite team members to add content and provide feedback on the work as it happens.
-With the Abstract Notebooks plugin for Figma, you can insert frames, individual elements, and components directly from Figma to share status updates on your work.
+With the Abstract Notebooks plugins for Figma and Sketch, you can insert frames, artboards, individual elements, and components directly from your design tool to share status updates on your work.
 You can also add and format text and upload images to add context and track reviews.
 For more information on adding content to notebooks, see “Add and update content in a notebook.”

 Access your organization’s notebooks